 The goal of treatment is to provide breathing support and treat the cause of ARDS.
 This may involve medicines to treat infections, reduce inflammation, and remove fluid from the lungs.

 A ventilator is used to deliver high doses of oxygen and positive pressure to the damaged lungs.
 People often need to be deeply sedated with medicines.
-During treatment, health care providers make every effort to protect the lungs from further damage.
+During treatment, your health care providers make every effort to protect your lungs from further damage.
+Certain ways of using the ventilator can protect your lungs better and improve chances of recovery.
 Treatment is mainly supportive until the lungs recover.

 Sometimes, a treatment called extracorporeal membrane oxygenation (ECMO) is done.
 During ECMO, blood is filtered through a machine to provide oxygen and remove carbon dioxide.